FrancescoAmbrogi/my-academic-site/content/home/experience.md

 #   Leave `date_end` empty if it's your current employer.
 #   Begin multi-line descriptions with YAML's `|2-` multi-line prefix.
 experience:
-  - title: Sessional Instructor
+  - title: Adjunct professor
     company: Royal Military College of Canada
     company_url: 'https://www.rmc-cmr.ca/en/mechanical-and-aerospace-engineering/department-mechanical-aerospace-engineering'
     location: Kingston (ON)
     date_start: '2023-08-14'
     date_end: ''
     description: |2-
-        During the Fall term 2023 I will be the primary instructor for two engineering courses offered by the Mechanical and Aerospace engineering department:
+        Since the fall term 2023 I have been the primary instructor for the following courses:

         * MEE311 Fluid Mechanics
         * MEE315 Fluid Dynamics
+        * MEE313 Advanced fluid mechanics

-  - title: Teaching Fellow
+  - title: Adjunct professor
     company: Queen's University
     company_url: ''
     location: Kingston (ON)
     date_start: '2023-01-01'
     date_end: ''
-    description: During the winter term 2023 I have been the primary instructor of Fluid Mechanics I a second year course for Mechanical Engineering students.
+    description: For the winter term 2023 and the winter term 2024 I have been the instructor for MECH 241 (Fluid Mechanics I) to second year engineering students.

   - title: Teaching Assistant
     company: Queen's University
     company_url: ''
     location: Kingston (ON)
     date_start: '2019-01-01'
-    date_end: ''
+    date_end: '2023-12-08'
     description: |2-
         Since the beginning of my PhD I have been assigned as teaching assistant for several courses at Queen's such as: